sjavi4/ShulkerContentCraft/README.md

 ### Need Help

-Any suggestion of getting nbt-containing recipe using spigot API
+Any suggestion about getting nbt-containing recipe using spigot API

 ## Tutorial